fortrabbit/help/docs/tls-errors.md

 template:      article
 reviewed:      2020-10-19
-title:         TLS/SSL errors
+title:         TLS issues
-naviTitle:     TLS/SSL errors
+naviTitle:     TLS issues
 excerpt:       What you may want to know about our SSL/TLS errors.
 lead:          Are you seeing a certificate error in the browser?
+This article aims to help developers troubleshooting such errors.
 group:         troubleshooting
 stack:         all
 dontList:      false